-Data is collected directly from government bodies using a bottom-up approach.
-Administrative data is requested from grant-giving organisations.
-The data is considered to be reliable.
+Data are collected directly from government bodies using a bottom-up approach.
+Administrative data are requested from grant-giving organisations.
+The data are considered to be reliable.

 5.3 Timeliness and Punctuality

 The accounts are submitted to Eurostat within 23 months of the end of the year to which the figures relate.
 They are also published on the CSO website.